Canon EOS C70 vs EOS R5 C vs EOS R5: video specs head-to-head

 The state-of-the-art full-frame sensor in the Canon EOS R5 C and EOS R5 has been designed from a different starting point, explains Mike.
 "Made for high-resolution photo and video capture, it delivers 45MP stills for photographers, plus 8K recording for video.
 But it also has an amazingly low rolling shutter even at high resolution."

-The Canon EOS R5 C can record full-frame 8K 12-bit video footage at up to 30p internally (or 60p with an external power source).
+The Canon EOS R5 C can record full-frame 8K 12-bit video footage at up to 60p internally.
 It also offers XF-AVC format in 4:2:2 10-bit up to 810Mbps, plus three new flavours of 12-bit Cinema RAW Light for ultimate flexibility when it comes to quality and file sizes.
 The EOS R5 can capture DCI 8K 30p 12-bit RAW internally at approximately 2,600Mbps as well as recording 4K 10-bit 4:2:2 in HEVC MP4 up to 120p.

 In addition to recording RAW internally, both the EOS R5 C and the EOS R5 support 8K ProRes RAW capture to a compatible Atomos recorder.
 The two cameras offer enhanced ProRes RAW editing capabilities in Final Cut Pro using the Canon plug-in 1.0 for ProRes RAW support, which enables image-processing parameters such as ISO, custom white balance and noise reduction to be customised.